Dr Neryl East is highly qualified and experienced expert on media, communication, credibility and reputation.

-Neryl started as a cadet journalist in the (then) male-dominated environment of Sydney radio, and remembers being told to wear high heels so she could “kick the TV cameramen” if they got in her way during all-in media interviews (in fact the scuffling between radio and TV crews back then was legendary, and on one occasion she was lifted up by a surly camera operator and thrown to the footpath!)
+Neryl started as a cadet journalist in the (then) male-dominated environment of radio, and remembers being told to wear high heels so she could “kick the TV cameramen” if they got in her way during all-in media interviews.

-She moved to the world of television where for ten years she reported and presented every conceivable type of story – from grisly murders to over-sized vegetables and everything in between.
+She moved to the world of television and for ten years reported and presented every conceivable type of story – from grisly murders to over-sized vegetables and everything in between.

-Moving into local government, she thrived on the daily barrage of contentious issues and dramas that came her way – in fact she likens her role to juggling hand grenades while pedalling a unicycle across a flaming tightrope suspended over a crocodile-infested gorge!
+Moving into government, Neryl thrived on the daily barrage of contentious issues and dramas that came her way – in fact she likens her role to juggling hand grenades while pedalling a unicycle across a flaming tightrope suspended over a crocodile-infested gorge!

-One morning she was meeting with the CEO of Wollongong City Council when his PA came to the door and informed him that “some people from the ICAC are here to see you”.
+One morning she was meeting with the CEO of a local council when his PA came to the door and informed him: “some people from the Commission Against Corruption are here to see you”.
 What followed was a snowball of events leading to one of the biggest sex and corruption scandals ever seen in Australia.
-Neryl later wrote Named and Shamed: Rod Oxley’s inside story of the Wollongong corruption scandal which was serialised in the Illawarra Mercury and reported by other media including the Sydney Morning Herald and Stateline.
+Neryl later wrote a book about the episode which was serialized in the media.